1

-Colorado CCBHC Planning Grant Application Submitted
+Colorado CCBHC Planning Grant Awarded

-On September 11, 2024, the Department of Health Care Policy & Financing (HCPF), in partnership with the Behavioral Health Administration (BHA), submitted an application to the Substance Abuse and Mental Health Service Administration (SAMHSA) for the 2024 Certified Community Behavioral Health Clinic (CCBHC) Planning Grant.
-If awarded, the CCBHC Planning Grant will provide federal funds to support Colorado in developing a model that will benefit communities and people around the state in need of behavioral health services and will strengthen the provider network.
-The grant will also support Colorado in preparing an application to participate in a four-year CCBHC Demonstration program.
-Grants are anticipated to be awarded in December.
+SAMHSA awarded the CCBHC Planning Grant to Colorado on December 31, 2024.
+The one year planning grant will provide federal funds to support Colorado in developing a model that will benefit communities and people around the state in need of behavioral health services and will strengthen the provider network.
+The grant will also support Colorado in preparing a proposal to participate in a four-year CCBHC Demonstration program beginning in 2026.
 Colorado’s CCBHC Planning Grant Application Narrative can be found here.

 HCPF and BHA would like to extend gratitude to all stakeholders who informed the application and continue to be engaged in creating the best system of care for Colorado.
 30 letters of support and/or commitment for the CCBHC Planning Grant were submitted by providers, community advocates, managed care entities, and partner agencies.
 A listing of supporters is available for review here.
 HCPF hosted a CCBHC Stakeholder Forum twice a month since July 21, 2024, and met with each of the seven current CCBHC Expansion sites in Colorado.
-Stakeholder meetings will continue throughout October and November and will be updated based on need once the grant recipients are announced.

 The CCBHC Model